FACULTY & STAFF

 He and his wife, Catherine, have four children.
 The Koenens enjoy flyfishing, birding, hiking, camping, messing with computers, and eating dinner together.

-ATHLETIC DIRECTOR, ELEMENTARY AND SECONDARY P.E., COACH
+ELEMENTARY AND SECONDARY HEALTH ENHANCEMENT, ATHLETIC DIRECTOR, COACH

 A native of Tulsa, Oklahoma, Mr. Ashley holds a Bachelor’s degree in Physical Education and Health Enhancement with a minor in Coaching from Montana State University.
 Mr. Ashley has coached football and club soccer for a number of years.
 Tyler is married to Kari Ashley, a Bozeman native, and they have been blessed with two young boys, Everett and Isaac and a daughter, Erin.